BiEchi/my-homepage/content/authors/wenqing/_index.md

 ---
 # Display name
-title: Jack BAI
+title: M.S.
+Wenqing Luo

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position/tagline
-role: Junior Undergrad in Computer Engineering
+role: First year M.S. in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: